How to save money cycling

 It may seem silly, but as well as protecting you from mud flying off your tires, mudguards also stop you from damaging your clothing, bag and other accessories on your bike.
 This will save you money in the long run as you won't have to replace them.

-We love these mudguards from Decathlon, particularly because they're cheap and are extremely easy to install on your own.
+Decathlon has some great mudguards – they're cheap and extremely easy to install on your own.

 Get free safety checks at Halfords